Saluana/busndb/README.md

 # BusNDB

-A developer-friendly, embeddable NoSQL database layer on top of SQLite that boots up in seconds with a single command, enforces schemas and type safety via Zod, and exposes intuitive, fully typed CRUD and query APIs.
+A developer-friendly, embeddable NoSQL database layer on top of SQLite that boots up in seconds with a single command, enforces schemas and type safety via Zod, and exposes intuitive, fully typed CRUD and query APIs with **dual-storage architecture** for optimal performance.

 ## Features

 -   🚀 **Zero Configuration**: Single function call to get started
 -   🔒 **Type Safety**: Full TypeScript support with Zod schema validation
--   ⚡ **High Performance**: Built on SQLite with optimized queries
+-   ⚡ **Dual Storage**: Automatic optimization using both SQL columns and JSON documents
 -   🔍 **Intuitive Queries**: Chainable query builder inspired by Dexie and Supabase
 -   💾 **ACID Transactions**: Full transaction support
--   🔗 **Relationships**: Foreign key support with cascading deletes
+-   🔗 **Real Relationships**: True foreign keys with cascade operations
--   🧩 **Extensible**: Plugin system for custom functionality
+-   🎯 **Smart Constraints**: Database-level constraint enforcement
+-   🏎️ **Performance Optimized**: Column indexes for critical fields, JSON flexibility for others
 -   🌐 **Cross-Platform**: Works with both Bun and Node.js

+## What Makes BusNDB Special

+BusNDB uses a **dual-storage architecture** that gives you the best of both worlds:

+- **Critical fields** (with constraints/relationships) → Stored in dedicated **SQL columns** with indexes
+- **Flexible data** → Stored in **JSON documents** for NoSQL-style flexibility
+- **Complete documents** always available in JSON for full NoSQL experience
+- **Automatic optimization** - the database chooses the fastest access method per query

+This means you get SQL performance and constraints where you need them, with NoSQL flexibility everywhere else.

 ## Quick Start